natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Firebrand%20TF%20Mk%20IV.md

 Due to unlimited ammunition, the cannons are remarkably effective in Arcade battles.

 When using the Firebrand as a striker, it is recommended to side climb at the beginning of the match.
 Perform a shallow dive until you reach the target, as speed will accumulate rapidly and the evasion of ground fire and enemy aircraft will be far easier.
-Plan ahead when striking your target - don't begin diving until you have approximated where the target may be once you reach it (say a destroyer or convoy), as turning to attack a target at high speed may rip the Firebrand's wings or slow you down significantly - resulting in easy prey for other fighters.
+Plan ahead when striking your target - don't begin diving until you have approximated where the target may be once you reach it (say a destroyer or convoy).
+With RP-3 rockets, glide in at a shallow angle, aiming the bottom crosshair of the rocket sight on the target, and fire at about 400 metres.
+(0.40km or 0.25mi)

 As a fighter, the Firebrand is more lacklustre.
 It possesses very poor handling capabilities, and manoeuvring is very sluggish.
 Partially due to wing-loading and weight, the Firebrand does, surprisingly, have a small turn radius and turns quite quickly, similar to the [[Me_410_A-1|Me 410]].
 However, turning with the Firebrand is not recommended - turning will severely bleed energy, enough to make you an eventual sitting duck.